 So I grew up on Tiger Maru.
 She was my house, my schoolroom, my playground, my adventure, my travel.
 My mother, brother and I moved off the boat 20 years ago, but my father has loyally, if not begrudgingly, maintained her.
 Twelve years ago he met Dana, his current girlfriend, herself a sailor, and a finish painter, who has toiled to keep Tiger’s sensitive wood varnished and protected from the elements.

 Now Tiger is destined for Europe, a plan years in the making.
 A dream to make her worth all the years of work.

 “She is too much maintenance to just sail a few weeks a year,” says Dana.
 “And I’m sick of sailing around here.”

 Their plan is to leave her in Europe, returning each year to explore and sail.
 The departure date has been pushed back for a couple of years.
 First this spring, then the next, until finally, last week I got the call to fly out from the West coast, to come help with final preparations.

-I have been waiting for this trip, arranging my moves to keep me close and available, anxious for the chance to cross another ocean, to experience Tiger again, to learn more about sailing and boat maintenance from the man who instilled in me an addiction to the ocean.
+I have been waiting for this trip, arranging my moves to keep me close and available, anxious for the chance to cross another ocean, to experience Tiger again, to learn more about sailing from the man who instilled in me an addiction to the ocean.

 I will share here a very beginner perspective of boat life and boat travel.
 It is already apparent in this first week how much planning a trip like this takes.
 The list is longer and more obscure than I can even imagine.